Skip to content

 needs:parallel:matrix

-GitFlic supports specifying jobs that work with a matrix.
+GitFlic allows you to specify jobs that run using a matrix.

-Jobs can use parallel:matrix to run a job multiple times in parallel within a single pipeline, but with different variable values for each job.
+Jobs can use parallel:matrix to run a job multiple times in parallel in the same pipeline, but with different variable values for each job.

 Keyword type: Job keyword.